Analyst/Associate Investment Banking Interview Questions

 Checklist for Interviewer:

-- Welcome, introduce yourself & your position and thank the interviewee for their time & interest.
+- Welcome, introduce yourself and your position, and thank the interviewee for their time and interest.

 - Clarify the time for the interview and explain that you may interrupt if necessary, etc.